Status as of June 2022

 - store and transmit them securely (app for storing certificates),

-- retrieve certificates with data minimisation if they so wish (app for storing certificates),
+- retrieve certificates with data minimisation (app for storing certificates),

-- convert COVID-19 certificates into other electronic formats if they so wish (app for storing certificates) and
+- convert COVID-19 certificates into other electronic formats and, if need be, into new certificates (app for storing certificates) and

-- enable those checking COVID-19 certificates to check the certificates' authenticity, integrity and validity (checking app).
+- enable those checking COVID-19 certificates to check their authenticity, integrity, validity and conformity with the access categories (checking app).

 If the FOITT commissions third parties in Switzerland or abroad to process personal data, these third parties contractually undertake to comply with the requirements of the COVID-19 Act, the COVID-19 Certificates Ordinance and Swiss data protection law.
 The FOITT checks compliance with the requirements.